 Start by doing your research and getting out into your local scene.
 Network with other bands in town.
 Form friendships and alliances.
 If other musicians in town see that you’re a devoted supporter of the local scene, they’re much more likely to call you and ask you to open for them.
 Moreover, bands, venue managers, radio personnel, and music reviewers often know each other and hang out socially.
 Get in with the in-crowd so that you’re just one degree of separation from the decision-makers at the clubs you want to play.
 By far the best way for you to book your gigs is through a personal connection.

 Customize Your Strategy

 Pay attention to which clubs are booking which artists.
-Study each club’s calendar, look for patterns in their lineups, and also scan for openings in their schedules.
-For example, do they tend to highlight female-led groups on Wednesday nights?
-Can this work to your advantage if you propose a double bill in which your band (supposing you’re all ladies) teams up with another team of women in town?
+Study each club’s calendar, and look for patterns in their lineups, and also scan for openings in their schedules.
+For example, do they tend to highlight girl groups on Wednesday nights?
+Can this work to your advantage, if you propose a double bill in which your band (supposing you’re all ladies) teams up with another team of women in town?
 The more you know about your local scene and the primary players in it, the more you can put your connections to work for you.

 Cold Calls vs. The Personal Touch